 ‘When I was young, I trained a lot.
 I trained my mind, I trained my eyes, I trained my thinking, how to help people.
 And it trained me how to deal with pressure.’

-Jackie Chan’s Fitness Routine
+Jackie Chan’s Workout Routine

 Chan was never much interested in academics, but he excelled at acrobatics and martial arts and spent hours training every day from the time he was 8 years old.